robertjdominguez/secret-santa/README.md

 ```bash
 pip install twilio
 ```
 Then, in `config.py`, update your list of secret santas and their phone numbers.
-Finally, modify the congif variables for the Twilio account in `main.py` -- all this information can be found on your Twilio dashboard.
+Finally, modify the config variables for the Twilio account in `main.py` -- all this information can be found on your Twilio dashboard.
 ```python
 accountSID = 'your_acc_id'
 authToken = 'your_auth_token'